-In summary, between 2016 and 2018, both CARB and South Coast AQMD have conducted a range of compliance activities in the community including more than 1900 inspections from CARB enforcement staff related to heavy-duty diesel vehicles.
-Of those inspections, the vast majority of vehicles were in compliance, with less than 90 not in compliance.
-South Coast AQMD enforcement staff conducted approximately 100 facility inspections, responded to approximately 300 complaints, and conducted numerous other investigation activities in SBM.
-South Coast AQMD issued 34 Notices of Violation.
-Considering that a portion of these compliance actions are focused on the same facilities, the compliance rate may not be an effective indicator of overall compliance within the area.
+In summary, from 2016 to 2018, both CARB and South Coast AQMD have conducted a range of compliance activities in the community.
+This includes more than 2200 inspections from CARB enforcement staff related to port vessels and equipment, heavy-duty vehicles, and fuels.
+Of those inspections, the vast majority were in compliance, with less than 50 not in compliance and 19 cases pending.
+South Coast AQMD enforcement staff conducted approximately 800 facility inspections, responded to approximately 2,600 complaints, and conducted numerous other investigatory activities in WCWLB.
+South Coast AQMD issued 214 Notices of Violation.
+A compliance rate may not be an effective predictor of overall compliance within the area, since a portion of compliance actions are against the same facilities.

-Due to the air pollution concerns in this community, an enforcement approach by both agencies that fully utilizes their specialized program structures, outreach efforts in the community, use of technology, and interagency partnerships can lead to further reductions in non-compliance and emissions.
+Due to the large number of potential air pollution sources in this community, an enforcement approach by both agencies that fully utilizes their specialized program structures, outreach efforts in the community, use of technology, and interagency partnerships can lead to further reductions in non-compliance and emission reductions.
 Both South Coast AQMD and CARB will continue to work closely with the CSC to identify and investigate air quality issues within the community.